 The Bureau consists of the President, the Vice-President, the Treasurer and four members.
 Of these seven, one must be from North America, one from Europe, and one has to be a photographer.
 The members of the Bureau are elected for a four-year term.
 A Bureau member can succeed himself in office for two terms only.
 The Bureau is in charge of all current matters.
-It designates the IAEJ delegates to international competitions and it publishes the Bulletin.
-It decides on acceptance of new members.
+It designates the IAEJ delegates to international competitions and decides on acceptance of new members.

 Statement of Purpose